corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/angel-service.md

 #### Type

-The service type can be one of three services that the Angel service can manage
+The service type can be one of three services that the Angel Service can manage:

 * `IDENTITY_MANAGER`
 * `NETWORK_MAP`
 * `SIGNER`

-The configuration for the `IDENTITY_MANAGER` and `SIGNER` managed service types are more or less the same however when running the Angel Service with the `NETWORK_MAP` as the managed service type then two additional configuration parameters need to be specified.
+The configuration for the `IDENTITY_MANAGER` and `SIGNER` managed service types are more or less the same.
+However, when running the Angel Service with the `NETWORK_MAP` as the managed service type then two additional configuration parameters need to be specified:

 ##### networkParametersFile